-At national level, results of RDHS 2019/20 show that in total, 33 of children under age 5 are stunted (too short for their age).
-The stunting is more pronounced among boys compared to girls (37 Vs 29.2, respectively).
+At national level, results of RDHS 2019/20 show that in total, 33% of children under age 5 are stunted (too short for their age).
+The stunting is more pronounced among boys compared to girls (37% Vs 29.2%, respectively).
 The results also show that one percent are wasted (too thin for their height).
-Contrary to stunting, wasting is more pronounced among girls (1.4) compared to boys (0.9). in total, eight percent (6.3 of girls and 9.0 for boys) of children are underweight (too thin for their age), with 1 being severely underweight.
-Six percent of children are overweight in general: 5 of girls and 6 percent of boys are overweight.
-Figure 19 below shows the status of stunting and underweight among children aged under 5 in Rulindo District.
+Contrary to stunting, wasting is more pronounced among girls (1.4%) compared to boys (0.9). in total, eight percent (6.3% of girls and 9.0% for boys) of children are underweight (too thin for their age), with 1% being severely underweight.
+Six percent of children are overweight in general: 5% of girls and 6 percent of boys are overweight.
+Figure 19 below shows the status of stunting and underweight among children aged under 5 in Nyanza District.

-Figure 19: Percentage of children under age 5 who are stunted in Rulindo District.
+Figure 19: Percentage of children under age 5 who are stunted in Nyanza District

-IIn Rulindo District, stunting rate has been continuously high among male children compared to females.
-In 2010/11, stunting rate was 43 reduced at 33.8; in 2014/15 and to 29.7 in 2019/20, Across sex, the percentage of boys stunted decreased from 49.6% in 2010/11 to 27.3% in 2019/20 while for girls, It decreased from 37.8 % in 2010/11 to 31.8% in 2019/20.
+In Nyanza District, stunting rate has been continuously high among male children compared to females.
+In 2010/11, stunting rate was 29% among male while it was 22.7% among females; while in 2019/20, it was 33.2% among male children compared to 31.7% for females.
+Among males, stunting rate increased from

+29% 2010/11 to 35.3%% in 2014/15 and decreased thereafter to 33.2% in 2019/20.
+For females, it also continuously increased (from 22.7% in 2010/11 to 31.4% in 2014/15 and slightly increased to 31.7%% in 2019/20).

 Wasting, or low weight-for-height, is a measure of acute undernutrition and represents the failure to receive adequate nutrition in the period immediately before the survey.
 Wasting may result from inadequate food intake or from a recent episode of illness or infection causing weight loss.
-In Rulindo District, children under 5 age who are wasted represent 0.0 according to the RDHS2019/20.
+In Nyanza District, children under 5 age who are wasted represent 3% according to the RDHS2019/20.

-.
-2.2.5.
-Prevalence of fever and diarrhea among children under five years old
+2.2.2.5.
+Prevalence of fever and diarrhea among children under five years

 This section presents information on the prevalence of two common childhood illnesses: symptoms of fever and diarrhea.
 Fever is a major manifestation of malaria and other acute infections in children.
 Malaria contributes to high levels of morbidity and mortality in young children.
 While fever can occur year-round, malaria is more prevalent after the end of the rainy season.
-Rwanda has changed its policy from presumptive treatment of fever as malaria to confirming malaria with a rapid diagnostic test before treatment with artemisinin -based combination therapy (ACT).
+Rwanda has changed its policy from presumptive treatment of fever as malaria to confirming malaria with a rapid diagnostic test before treatment with artemisinin-based combination therapy (ACT).

-At the national level, the percentage of children under age 5 with a fever during the 2 weeks preceding the survey is 19.
-Advice or treatment was sought the same or next day for 34 of these children, while 40 took antibiotic drugs.
+At the national level, the percentage of children under age 5 with a fever during the 2 weeks preceding the survey was 19% in 2019/20.
+Advice or treatment was sought the same or next day for 34% of these children, while 40% took antibiotic drugs.

 Diarrhea remains a leading cause of childhood morbidity and mortality in developing countries, including Rwanda.
-Dehydration caused by diarrhea is a major cause of illness and death among young children, even though the condition can be easily treated with oral rehydration therapy (ORT), the results of RDHS2019/20 show that 14 of children under age 5 were reported to have had diarrhea in the 2-week period before the survey.
-Advice or treatment was sought for 52 of children who had diarrhea in the 2 weeks before the survey.
+Dehydration caused by diarrhea is a major cause of illness and death among young children, even though the condition can be easily treated with oral rehydration therapy (ORT), the results of RDHS 2019/20 show that 14% of children under age 5 were reported to have had diarrhea in the 2-week period before the survey.
+Advice or treatment was sought for 52% of children who had diarrhea in the 2 weeks before the survey.
+Figure 20 below shows the prevalence of fever and diarrhea among children aged under 5 in Nyanza District.